New bijective proofs pertaining to alternating sign matrices: Introduction

 Ilse Fischer and Matja\v{z} Konvalinka use the notions of a signed set and a signed bijection (which we shall call a \textit{sijection} in the style of Fischer and Konvalinka) to tackle the problem in \cite{FK1,FK2}.
 These are defined as follows: \begin{itemize} \item A signed set is a pair of disjoint finite sets, \item A sijection from a signed set $S=(S^+,S^-)$ to a signed set $T=(T^+,T^-)$ is a bijection between $S^{+} \sqcup T^{-}$ and $S^{-} \sqcup T^{+}$. \end{itemize} For more details, see Section \ref{sec::prel}.
 Fischer and Konvalinka did not construct the desired bijection, but they did construct a bijection between $\text{ASM}_n \times \text{DPP}_{n-1}$ and $\text{DPP}_n \times \text{ASM}_{n-1}$, where $\text{ASM}_n$ and $\text{DPP}_n$ are the set of alternating sign matrices and descending plane partitions with rank $n$, respectively.
 In Section \ref{secofSGT}, we will investigate the sijections constructed in \cite{FK1}, between alternating sign matrices and so-called shifted Gelfand-Tsetlin patterns, and obtain some new combinatorial results.
 A shifted Gelfand-Tsetlin pattern is a combinatorial object defined in \cite{FK1} to clarify the combinatorial meaning of the operator formula for the enumeration of alternating sign matrices.
 For more details, see Section \ref{secofSGT}.

 Before explaining our method of investigation, let us introduce some other previous works on the ASM-DPP bijection problem, done by Roger E. Behrend, Philippe Di Francesco and Paul Zinn-Justin \cite{BFZ1,BFZ2}.
-Their research concerns refined enumerations of these two objects, and they find that the two refined enumerations with respect to certain quadruplets of statistics coincide with each other.
-The statistics on alternating sign matrices they consider are: \begin{itemize} \item the column number of the $1$ in the first row (note that only one $1$ exists in that row), \item the (generalized) inversion number (for a detailed definition see Section \ref{secofSGT}), \item the number of $-1$ in the matrix, \item the number of $0$'s to the right of the $1$ in the last row \end{itemize} For example, the statistics are $3$, $2$, $1$ and $1$ in the example we introduced in the first paragraph.
+Their research concerns refined enumerations of these two objects, and they prove that the two refined enumerations with respect to certain quadruplets of statistics coincide with each other.
+Note that the results on three of these statistics were conjectured by W. H. Mills, David P Robbins and Howard Rumsey Jr. \cite{MRR} The statistics on alternating sign matrices they consider are: \begin{itemize} \item the column number of the $1$ in the first row (note that only one $1$ exists in that row), \item the (generalized) inversion number (for a detailed definition see Section \ref{secofSGT}), \item the number of $-1$ in the matrix, \item the number of $0$'s to the right of the $1$ in the last row \end{itemize} For example, the statistics are $3$, $2$, $1$ and $1$ of the example (\ref{intro::ex}).

 The main idea of the present paper is the notion of compatibility, which is defined as follows: \begin{quote} A sijection $\varphi$ from $S=(S^+,S^-)$ to $T=(T^+,T^-)$ is \textit{compatible} with a statistic function $\eta \colon S^+ \sqcup S^- \sqcup T^+ \sqcup T^- \to \mathbb{Z}^d$ if it holds that: